*This post may contain affiliate links. Please see my disclosure for more details!*

 Now, before anyone panics, yes… it includes coffee!
 But I promise, you cannot taste it.
 The coffee simply enhances the chocolate flavour and gives it that deep, fudgey richness.
 The buttermilk and bicarbonate work together to keep it beautifully soft and light, exactly what you want when layering up a showstopper cake.

 To make it perfectly Black Forest, I drizzle some of the kirsch liquid from my jar of cherries over each sponge as soon as it comes out of the oven.
-It soaks right in and gives the cake this subtle boozy cherry warmth that makes every bite extra special.
+It soaks right in while the cake is still warm and gives it a subtle boozy cherry warmth.
+That little extra step makes every bite feel extra special and ties the whole flavour together beautifully.

 A slice missing from a black forest fudge cake